ruuda/blog/posts/config-format-lang.md

 [Jsonnet]: https://jsonnet.org/
 [Cue]:     https://cuelang.org/

-Configuration languages are a bikeshed magnet.
+Abstracting configuration seems to be a bikeshed magnet.
+After how many duplicated lines does the power of a configuration language outweigh the simplicity of plain data?
-Which syntax looks more pleasant?
+Is the syntax sufficiently pleasant?
-Which language has better tooling?
 Does it have enough stars on GitHub?
-After how many duplicated lines does the power of a configuration language outweigh the simplicity of plain data?
+What about tooling?
-Do we need a new language at all, or can we just write some Python or Nix?
+Do we need a domain-specific language at all, or can we just write some Python or Nix?
-I don’t want to spark that discussion right now, that’s beside the point.
+These are fair questions,
+but my point is not to start a discussion about tool preferences.
-The point is to start doing abstraction at all.
+The point is to _start doing abstraction at all_.
-_Real_ abstraction, not string templating.
+Real abstraction, not string templating.

 ## How to configure your applications